PharmGKB/PharmCAT-tutorial/README.md

 :exclamation: Below, we will (1) introduce the basics of the preprocessor and (2) provide some real-world examples.

 ### 4.1.
-How to use the PharmCAT VCF preprocessor
+How to use the PharmCAT VCF Preprocessor

-The basic syntax of the PharmCAT VCF preprocessor is as following:
+The basic syntax of the PharmCAT VCF Preprocessor is as following:
 ```shell
 python3 pharmcat_vcf_preprocessor.py -vcf <path_to_vcf(.gz)>
 ```